Are Teeth Whitening Kits Effective?May 8, 2018

 The first question, though, is: are teeth whitening kits effective?
-To begin with, all teeth whitening kits have one of two bleaching components (hydrogen peroxide or carbamide peroxide) that work on whitening your teeth through changing the natural colour of your teeth or removing the stains stuck on the surface of your teeth.
-Moving on, there are lots of teeth whitening kits available today, not only in the market, but also in the comforts of your home (as many kits come as products from DIY projects).
+To begin with, all teeth whitening kits have one of two bleaching components (hydrogen peroxide or carbamide peroxide) that work on whitening your teeth through changing the natural color of your teeth or removing the stains stuck on the surface of your teeth.
+Moving on, there are lots of teeth whitening kits available today, not only in the market but also in the comforts of your home (as many kits come as products from DIY projects).
 With that being said, this may be hard for you to choose which one to use; to help you out, here are 3 of the most used kits:

 Activated Charcoal Powder

 There’s a variety of this product that’s available in the market but the general components of this are charcoal powder, bentonite and orange seed oil.
 This actually uses the process of adsorption to get rid of the stubborn stains on your teeth.